jss367/jss367.github.io/_posts/2017-01-01-Useful-Git-Commands.md

 If this is all you've done, it's an easy fix.
 All you have to do is `git reset my_file`.
 If you want to undo adding all files, you can `git reset`.

 ### made a commit that I shouldn't have
-There should be a 'git undo' command.
-But there isn't, so we have to do this another way.

 Warning: Do not do this if you have already pushed the commit to a central repo.
 Revert is much better in this case.
 But if you'll just made a local commit then realized you don't want to, you can:

 #### I committed too early and want to undo the commit but not lose my work